Chaganti-Reddy/dotfiles/Readme.md

 ## Automated Installation

+Personally I use KDE Plasma with Hyprland as alternative which can installed using my `install_kde_hyprland_arch.sh` after installing arch with kde and hyprland from archinstall.

-Fist install Arch Linux with minimal setup/any other DE/WM with `archinstall` script and reboot your system. use `sudo nmtui-connect` command for wireless internet connection.
+First install Arch Linux with minimal setup/any other DE/WM with `archinstall` script and reboot your system. use `sudo nmtui-connect` command for wireless internet connection.
 Then clone this repo using

 ```bash
 curl -sL https://tinyurl.com/karnadotfiles -o install.sh